narenmanoharan/Effective-Java-to-Kotlin/chapter-4-generics.md

 Also leaving out unchecked warnings creates a sense of complacency which might result in an important warning being left out.
 So, it is wise to make a decision on suppressing annotations safely and correcting errors that could be corrected.

-**Kotlin has removed checked exceptions completely citing the reasons of producing verbose, meaningless cod**
+**Kotlin has removed checked exceptions completely citing the reasons of producing verbose, meaningless code**

 ---